Could Stephen King's Carrie Be The Next Great True Crime Series?

 Though Carrie was written in the ‘70s, its themes — including school violence, bullying, the suppression of women — are still as relevant as ever.

 So far, no writer is attached to the project, which means we’ll have to wait and see how a 2020 version of Carrie looks.
-For fans of King, though, no need to worry: The author has a TV adaptation on nearly every network and streamer, including Hulu’s Castle Rock, HBO’s The Outsider, CBS All Access’ The Stand, and the upcoming Lisey’s Story on Apple.
+For fans of King, though, no need to worry: The author has a TV adaptation on nearly every network and streamer, including Hulu’s Castle Rock and The Outsider is set to premiere on 13 January on Sky Atlantic.

 Advertisement